 Get Your FREE Consultation with an Experienced Dental Malpractice Lawyer

 If you had a root canal and think you may be the victim of dental malpractice, you need a dental malpractice lawyer that will listen to you and give you some guidance.
 At Spetsas Buist, lawyers do the consultations, not some customer service representative or some other assistant.
-All you have to do is contact us and set up your free legal consultation, and we will set up a time for you to talk to a dental malpractice lawyer.
+All you have to do is contact us and set up your free legal consultation by email, and we will set up a time for you to talk to a dental malpractice lawyer.
+You can also call our Orlando, Florida personal injury law firm at (321) 352-7588 to set up your free legal consultation.